isleym9447/isleym9447/README.md

 Now for the offical stuffs,

-I’m a last year IT student at Fayetteville Technical Community College.
+👋 I’m a final-year IT student at Fayetteville Technical Community College, originally from California.
-Im from California and have a passion for creative storytelling, whether through D&D, larping, cosplay, or reading.
-Outside of that,
-I enjoy baking, spending time at the gym, and finding balance between creativity and personal growth.
+I love storytelling through D&D, LARPing, and cosplay, and in my free time you’ll find me gaming, baking, or at the gym.

+Technically, I work with Python, Java, HTML, Linux, cloud tools, and networking.
+Im always looking for new ways to blend creativity with tech!

+#womeninstem #girlswhocode